computelab/config/README.md

 Note sensitive data should be avoided here.
 For example, token is given a dummy value here.
 In a local stack, this token may be checked against the same dummy value or may not be checked at all.

 This configuration file is optional but is highly recommended.
-The goal is for every developer to run the code locally with zero custom configuration needed.
+Remember the goal is for every developer to run the code locally with zero custom configuration needed.

 #### 2. User's home directory